Your Devices Are Snitches and It’s Time to Do Something About It

 - Enormous community.
 If you have a problem, someone on Reddit solved it in 2019.

 - Gravity blocklists are mature, well-maintained, and plentiful.
-The Firebog tick list alone covers most use cases.
+The Firebog list collection alone covers most use cases.

 - Query log and statistics dashboard are excellent.
-You can see exactly which device asked for what, when.
+You can see exactly which device asked for what, when, and by how much.

 - Long-term stats are satisfying.
-Nothing like watching your “blocked queries” counter tick past a million and feeling like you’ve achieved something.
+Nothing like watching your “blocked queries” counter tick past a million and feeling like you’ve achieved something in self-hosting.

 - Conditional forwarding lets it resolve local hostnames too, which matters if you’re running a homelab.